Deep Multi-agent Reinforcement Learning for Highway On-Ramp Merging in Mixed Traffic: Introduction

 The considered on-ramp merging scenario is illustrated in Fig.~\ref{fig:merging_scenario}, where we consider a general setup that AVs and HDVs coexist on both merge lane and through lane.
 On-ramp vehicles need to efficiently merge onto the through lane without collision.
 In an ideal cooperative setting, the vehicles on the through lane should proactively decelerate or accelerate to make adequate space for on-ramp vehicles to safely merge whereas the on-ramp vehicles also adjust speed and promptly cut in when it is safe, to avoid deadlock situations \cite{bouton2019cooperation}.
 It is clear that coordination between the vehicles is a crucial enabler for safe and efficient merging maneuvers.
 While this is relatively easy to achieve in a full-AV scenario, AV coordination in the presence of HDVs is a significantly more challenging task.

 Rule-based and optimization-based methods have been proposed to tackle the automated merging problem \cite{rios2016survey,jacobson1989real, hourdakis2002evaluation, lin2019anti}.
 In particular, rule-based approaches employ heuristics and hard-coded rules to guide the AVs \cite{jacobson1989real, hourdakis2002evaluation}.
 While this is feasible for simple traffic scenarios, these methods quickly become impractical in more complex merging scenarios \cite{cao2015cooperative}.
 In an optimal control setting, vehicle interactions are modeled as a dynamic system with actions from controlled vehicles as inputs.
 For example, a model predictive control (MPC) approach is developed to control an AV to merge in a parallel-type ramp \cite{cao2015cooperative}.
 While promising results are demonstrated, the MPC-based methods rely on accurate dynamic merging models (including human driving models) and are typically computationally-involved as online optimizations are needed at each time step \cite{MPCbook}.
+Extensive surveys on model-based control strategies for on-ramp merging are presented in \cite{papageorgiou2003review, papageorgiou2002freeway, papamichail2008traffic}.
+However, those approaches only consider fully automated vehicles, which are not applicable to the considered mixed-traffic setting.

 On the other hand, data-driven methods such as reinforcement learning (RL) have received increased attention and been explored for AV highway merging \cite{lin2019anti, lubars2020combining}.
 Specifically, a multi-objective reward function for safety and jerk minimization is designed for AV merging and the Deep Deterministic Policy Gradient (DDPG) algorithm \cite{lillicrap2015continuous} is exploited to solve the RL problem in \cite{lin2019anti}.
 In \cite{lubars2020combining}, RL and MPC are integrated to promote the learning efficiency, which achieves a good trade-off between passenger comfort, efficiency, crash rate, and robustness.
 However, those approaches are only designed for a single AV, treating all other vehicles as part of the environment.